What is Rebranding?

 Rebranding, in short, is the change of a brand’s identity.
 It is done by changing the elements that make up the brand’s identity such as the name, logo, fonts, and taglines.
 The identity change can also take place during brand repositioning.

 Rebranding usually works for the brands offering packaged goods.
 In business-to-business marketing, rebranding alone does not always work.
 The main reason lies in the fact that B2B marketing is not successful with advertisements, with a 30-second duration package design.
-It is the relationships and actions that a business performs that constitutes as B2B marketing.
+It is the relationships and actions that a business performs that constitute B2B marketing.

 If your company is B2B and you pass the task of rebranding to an online marketing agency, your company would have a new image before you know it.
 However, people usually think that rebranding takes away any present negative image and makes the target customers buy their products.
 This does not always happen.